Building From Within | The Archetypal Roots of Architecture

 What does this sentence mean?

-Our initial understanding is that “dirtying” oneself is a necessary component of growth and maturity (cleansing).
-To lead a proper life, we must be open to both dirty water and washing in it.
+Our initial understanding is that “dirtying” oneself is a necessary component of growth and maturity.
+To lead a proper life, we must be open to both dirty water and swimming in it.
 Those who seek individuation must also be ready for conflict.

 We cleanse ourselves in dirty water, not pollute, as Nietzsche’s image shows.
-Nietzsche was skilled in using multiple meanings in linguistic-philosophical terms.
-Cleansing through conflict is a recent, metaphorical approach.
+Nietzsche was ahead of his time when he understood this idea.
+Cleansing through conflict.

 In our world, everything is imbued with meaning.
 This meaning encompasses not only the positive examples of a phenomenon but also its negative counterpart.
-These two polarities exist in a singularity, forming two sets and a relative relationship.
-The concept of negation is therefore one of three ontological phenomena.
+These two polarities exist in a singularity, forming two sets and a relation in between.
+The concept of negation (anti-example) is therefore one of three ontological parts of the phenomena.

 Although it can be challenging, it is possible to master the art of following positive examples.
 A moral compass is something we all strive for, but learning from negative examples is more difficult.
 These examples are not easily defined and are often reduced to our own interpretation and some form of representation, such as an image, sound, or language.

-Given that negative examples are prevalent in our world, it is important for a wise person to learn how to use them, rather than avoiding them, to gain knowledge.
+Given that negative examples are prevalent in our world, it is important for a wise person to learn how to use them.
 These negative examples, interpreted and located on the inside of infinity, are necessary building blocks for the intro-structure of our understanding.
+This delicate balance, once understood, shapes the foundation of our inner logic and guides our external expressions.
+It is in this nuanced integration, where abstract ideas meet tangible realities.